ryan-hill/course-in-a-box/modules/mapping/_posts/2001-01-01-basic-mapping.md

 state <- st_as_sf(map('county', region = 'oregon', plot = F, fill = T))
 ```

- __Before we proceed, we need to make sure we have the develoment version of ggplot2.__ This version includes the `geom_sf` function, which is included with the stable release on CRAN.
+ __Before we proceed, we need to make sure we have the develoment version of ggplot2.__ This version includes the `geom_sf` function, which is not included with the stable release on CRAN.
 Run the following code if you haven't done this already.
 The devtools package is needed to install development packages from GitHub.

 ```r